ishankgp/youtube_summary/CURSOR_RULES.md

    - Use `@/lib/` for utility functions
    - Use `@/app/` for page components
    - Verify import paths match file structure

+## Deployment and Build
+1. **Build Configuration**
+   - Keep `next.config.mjs` in the frontend directory
+   - Configure proper module resolution in `tsconfig.json`
+   - Ensure all UI components are properly exported
+   - Test builds locally before deployment

+2. **Vercel Deployment**
+   - Configure proper build settings in `vercel.json`
+   - Ensure all dependencies are listed in `package.json`
+   - Check for any missing UI components
+   - Verify path aliases in production build

+3. **Common Build Issues**
+   - ❌ Missing UI components in production
+   - ❌ Incorrect path aliases in `tsconfig.json`
+   - ❌ Missing dependencies in `package.json`
+   - ✅ Test builds locally first
+   - ✅ Keep UI components in sync with imports
+   - ✅ Verify all path aliases are correct

 ## Common Mistakes to Avoid
 1. **Formatting**